Markus Feulner: Early career

-After a second relegation with Köln in 2006, Feulner signed for 1.
-FSV Mainz 05.
+After a second relegation with Köln in 2006, Feulner signed for Mainz 05.
 Since then, even though Mainz was relegated the year after, he developed into an influential midfielder for the club and was rumored to have attracted interest from higher-profile teams such as Bayer Leverkusen.

 On 18 March 2009, it was announced that Feulner had signed a three-year contract with Borussia Dortmund.
 He officially joined on 1 July 2009 on a free transfer where he met up with his former coach Jürgen Klopp.

 1. FC Nürnberg

 In summer 2011, Feulner moved to 1.
 FC Nürnberg where he played 28 matches and scored one goal in his first season.

 FC Augsburg

 After three years with FC Augsburg in the Bundesliga, Feulner ended his top level career and signed a new two-year contract with the club's reserve team, playing in fourth tier Regionalliga Bayern.
 Additionally he became assistant coach of the club's under-16-team.